Open source · inferred tag-attribution for AWS

 1%

-Across all 33,205 deployments in the Azure trace, 100% mapped 1:1 to a single subscription.
-So deployment_id, used as a graph edge, was a perfect lookup of subscription_id.
-LabelProp's "97%" was a graph database join, not learning.
+Across all 33,205 deployments in the Azure trace, every single deployment belonged to exactly one subscription.
+The deployment_id graph edge was a perfect lookup of subscription_id.
+LabelProp's "97%" was a graph-database join, not learning.

 DatasetResourcesFirst-cutAudited shortcutHonest behavioural